History of Rokua National Park

 Lands in the Rokua area were brought under the control of Metsähallitus in 1868 during the period of the general parcelling out of land, and the conservation value of the area was noted in connection with forestry inspections between 1927 and 1929.
 Rokua National Park was finally established under legislation passed in 1956 and is nowadays the most important protection area for Cladina-type forests in Finland.

-Rokuanvaara Hill stayed uninhabited for a long time, because it is so barren and therefore not good for agriculture.
+Rokuanvaara Hill stayed uninhabited for a long time, because it is so barren and therefore not suitable for agriculture.
 The lichenous heaths of Rokuanvaara were the last reindeer grazing grounds that the Sami people used in the south, until the mid 1800s.